hausec/PowerZure/docs/Functions/operational.rst

 **Synopsis**

-Elevates the user's privileges from Global Administrator in AzureAD to include User Access Administrator in Azure RBAC.
+Elevates the user's privileges from Global Administrator in Entra to include User Access Administrator in Azure RBAC.

 **Syntax**